springload/workshops/README.md

 Rinse, repeat!

-The preparation / follow-up phases usually take around __two hours__ for one person, assuming that the workshop's material is pre-existent.
-The workshop session itself takes __two hours__ for each attendee.
+The preparation / follow-up phases usually take around __two hours for one person__, assuming that the workshop's material is pre-existent.
+The workshop session itself takes __two hours for each attendee__.
 It is also better if the participants have a bit of time before the workshop to prepare their environment, and after it to step back and reflect on their learning.

 #### Finding workshop material